 In 2018, the average award for a postgraduate musician was £2,420 helping 125 students with their next year of study.
 In 2019 we hope to award £300,000 through our postgraduate awards.

 The Postgraduate Awards were previously run on a nomination basis where Heads of Departments at select conservatoires and performing colleges put forward students who qualified for the grant.
 However, HMUK is now reviewing how accessible and inclusive the Programme is to ensure that any potential barriers there may be in applying for funding are removed.
-The new open and direct application process also aims to alleviate some of the administrative burden on the Heads of Department and empower the students to take control of their futures as well as learning the skill of writing application forms.
+The new open and direct application process also aims to alleviate some of the administrative burden on the Heads of Department and empower the students to take control of their futures.

 Who can Apply